 There are many examples of successful transitions between one generation and another.
 But there are also plenty of times when lack of communication or direction causes great strife between family members.
 Outside of family conflict, the farm, as a business, can suffer.

 Don’t neglect to give your family a clear roadmap; careful future planning is never wrong.
-Contact Bank Midwest’s Farm Manager Services to plan your farm’s future today.
+Contact Bank Midwest’s to discuss options for your farm’s future today.

 Updated.
 Original post published April 2017.